mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-submit-a-po.md

 ## Adding Attachments

-It would be uncommon not to attach some document or form to accompany the purchase order request.
-To upload a document, find the blue **Add Attachments** button at the bottom on the **Request a New Purchase Order** form.
+In general, a supporting document or form should accompany the purchase order request.
+To upload a document, find the blue **Add Attachments** button at the bottom of the **Request a New Purchase Order** form.
 Attach all associated legal documents needed for review.
 Some examples of legal documents may include:

 1. Vendor Master Service Agreement
 2. Vendor Online Terms and Conditions